[Opinion] Frontex: An EU agency gone rogue?

 At stake here is the question of citizens' involvement in public-political deliberation concerning EU border control policies.
 Ultimately, it's a question of democracy.

 Set against the everyday brutalities facing those who cross Europe's borders, the response to these protests raises important questions about the agency's increasingly rogue status.

-For when a public institution effectively resorts to coercion – fining citizens who are demanding greater transparency and criminalising peaceful protest – it begins to resemble something akin to a private fiefdom.
+For when a public institution effectively resorts to coercion - fining citizens who are demanding greater transparency and criminalising peaceful protest - it begins to resemble something akin to a private fiefdom.

 Author bio